The Reason To Create Frictionless Learning Experiences

 Friction is anything that discourages engagement with a learning program.

 Sources of friction come from many places.
 L&D best practices go a long way towards reducing unnecessary friction from program design and content.
 The other half of the equation is harder to control—the learners themselves!
-People are busy and have a lot on their minds but that doesn’t mean they are bad learners.
+People are busy and have a lot on their minds.
+That doesn’t mean they are bad learners, it’s just friction.
 Identifying sources of friction for the end-user unlocks key inroads to making training stick.
 Removing friction from the user experience of learning needs to be a top priority.

 Eliminating friction is a process.

-The modern workplace is a balancing act and we make daily judgement calls on what to spend our time on.
+The modern workplace is a balancing act.
+We make daily judgement calls on what to spend our time on.
 Unfortunately, L&D initiatives are sometimes seen as an additional demand on learner’s time or “one more thing”.
 To avoid this negative perception, smoothly integrate L&D into an existing channel or workflow.

 If you go where your target audience already operates comfortably, your efforts are more likely to have lasting engagement and positive results.
 Check out our blog post “5 Tips for Choosing Your Chatbot’s Channel” to explore this idea in greater depth.